OctopusDeploy/docs/docs/getting-started.md

 Learn more about [lifecycles](/docs/deployment-process/lifecycles/index.md).

-### Releases
+### Releases and Deployments

-A release in Octopus, is a snapshot of the packaged software, variables, and the deployment process.
+A **release** in Octopus, is a snapshot of the packaged software, variables, and the deployment process as they exist at the time the release is created.

+A **deployment** in Octopus is the execution of the deployment process with all the associated details, as they existed when the release was created.

 A release is deployed to the environments defined in the deployment process.
 Typically, releases are deployed to one environment and then promoted to the next environment when they are successful.
 Releases can be deployed manually each time or configured to deploy automatically.